haveno-dex/haveno/docs/deployment-guide.md

 8. Add user to tor group `sudo usermod -aG debian-tor <user>`.
    NOTE: Replace `<user>` above with the user that will be running the seed node (step 5 above)
 9. Disconnect and reconnect SSH session or logout and back in.
-10. Run `sudo systemctl start tor@default.service`
+10. Run `sudo systemctl start tor`
-11. Run `sudo systemctl start haveno-seednode.service` to start the seednode and also run `sudo systemctl start haveno-seednode2.service` if you are the very first seed in a new network and coppied haveno-seednode2.service to your systemd folder.
+11. Run `sudo systemctl start haveno-seednode` to start the seednode and also run `sudo systemctl start haveno-seednode2` if you are the very first seed in a new network and coppied haveno-seednode2.service to your systemd folder.
-12. Run `journalctl -u haveno-seednode.service -b -f` which will print the log and show the `.onion` address of the seed node.
-Press `Ctrl+C` to stop printing the log and record the `.onion` address given.
-13. Add the `.onion` address to `core/src/main/resources/xmr_<network>.seednodes` along with the port specified in the haveno-seednode.service file(s) `(ex: example.onion:1002)`.
+12. Add the `.onion` address from step 5 to `core/src/main/resources/xmr_<network>.seednodes` along with the port specified in the haveno-seednode.service file(s) `(ex: example.onion:2002)`.
 Be careful to record full addresses correctly.
-14. Update all seed nodes, arbitrators, and user applications for the change to take effect.
+13. Update all seed nodes, arbitrators, and user applications for the change to take effect.

 Customize and deploy haveno-seednode.service to run a seed node as a system service.